-Covid-19 coronavirus: Pints poured, unkempt hairdos cut, as England eases lockdown
+Covid 19 coronavirus: England eases lockdown; pubs, hairdressers reopen for business

 One city that is not participating in the easing is Leicester, in central England.
 The government reimposed lockdown restrictions there, including the closure of schools and nonessential shops, after a spike in new infections.
 Police are out in force in the city to make sure people adhere to the local lockdown.

-One local resident, Ali Patel, said some people just hadn't taken the virus as seriously as they should have and that's why Leicester is in lockdown again.
+One local resident, Ali Patel, said some people just hadn't taken the virus as seriously as they should have and that's why Leicester was in lockdown again.

 "Some people took it seriously and other people didn't, and it just shows that the people who didn't turned out to spread it more," he said.